Achaea (ancient region): Archaic and Classical Greece

 The twelve cities of Achaea were grouped into an early Achaean League which had important cultural and religious functions.
 In its later 3rd century BC incarnation the Achaean League would play an important role in Greek politics.

 According to Pausanias, in 688 BC the city of Hyperesia was threatened by an army from Sicyon.
 The locals defended their city by placing burning torches on their goats' (aiges in Greek) horns.
 The Sicyonians retreated and the Hyperesians renamed their town Aigeira (Greek: Aίγειρα) to honor the goats.

 During the 5th century BC the cities of Achaea were neutral in the Persian Wars and were usually neutral in the struggles between Athens and Sparta.
 We begin to hear more of Achaea in the following centuries.

-In 373 BC, the Achaean city of Helice was destroyed in a great cataclysm.
-“Immense columns of flame”, the first record in history of the phenomenon of earthquake lights, were seen in the days leading up to the earthquake.
-The quake hit at night causing Helice to subside and then a massive tsunami rushed in from the Corinthian Gulf to inundate the city.
+In 373 BC, the Achaean city of Helike was destroyed in a great cataclysm.
+"Immense columns of flame", the first record in history of the phenomenon of earthquake lights, were seen in the days leading up to the earthquake.
+The quake hit at night causing Helike to subside and then a massive tsunami rushed in from the Corinthian Gulf to inundate the city.
 All the inhabitants perished.
 The city of Boura, further inland, was also destroyed in the earthquake.

-In 367 BC, during Epaminondas’ third invasion of the Peloponnese, the Achaean cities agreed to an alliance with Thebes.
+In 367 BC, during Epaminondas' third invasion of the Peloponnese, the Achaean cities agreed to an alliance with Thebes.
 But soon when oligarchs retook the cities of Achaea they allied with Sparta against Epaminondas.
 At the Battle of Mantinea in 362 BC the Achaeans were allied to Sparta, Athens and Mantinea against Thebes.

 The Achaeans were part of the Greek alliance led by Thebes and Athens which was defeated by King Philip II of Macedon at the Battle of Chaeronea in 338 BC.
 Subsequently, Achaea was part of the Macedonian dominated Corinthian League.